-Seventeenth-century villa with medieval corner tower.
-On the main floor (the only one that can be visited) on the central porch there is a library on one side, and a large living room with annexed smaller rooms.
-The rooms are all decorated with eighteenth-century frescoes, with a mythological and allegorical theme, partly enriched with family furnishings, partly with objects purchased over time.
+Seventeenth-century villa with a medieval corner tower.
+On the main floor (the only one that can be visited) on the central portico there is the library on one side, and a large hall with adjoining smaller rooms.
+The rooms are all decorated with frescoes of the '700, with a mythological and allegorical theme, enriched in part with family furnishings, in part with objects purchased over time.
 An English garden welcomes the visitor, while a large green space opens on the back.
-It retains its Italian layout, with spaces marked by box hedges, and today it is used by the family as a vegetable garden and orchard.
+It retains its Italian-style layout, with spaces marked by box hedges, and today it is used by the family as a vegetable garden and orchard.

 Villa used for summer holidays by a noble Bergamo family of the time.
-The Pagnoncelli family moved there shortly after the mid-800s from the hamlet of Cà Passero, to Berbenno, Valle Imagna.
-A family of pharmacists, Maurizio Pagnoncelli Folcieri still exercises in Scanzorosciate today.
+The Pagnoncelli family moved there shortly after the mid-800th century from the hamlet of Cà Passero, in Berbenno, Valle Imagna.
+Family of pharmacists, Maurizio Pagnoncelli Folcieri still practices in Scanzorosciate today.

 Giancarlo Pagnoncelli Folcieri, third-generation pharmacist, in 1962, produced his first Moscato di Scanzo, a unique red passito from meditation in the world, from an autochthonous, aromatic, botrytized grape variety, the history of which has been documented since the mid-1300s. smallest DOCG in Italy, today the only Lombard one.